dusandjovanovic/structured/README.md

 [screenshot_dashboard]: documents/images/screenshot_dashboard.png

-## Architecture (Serbian)
+## Architecture

 ### Layered (n-tier)

-Arhitekturni stil koji se primenjuje nad celom strukturom aplikacije je Layered (slojeviti) obrazac.
-Komponente aplikacije su organizovane u tri sloja.
+The architectural style applied over the entire structure of the application is the Layered pattern.
+The application components are organized in three layers.

 ![alt text][layered]

 [layered]: documents/images/layered.png

-* *Server* - pozadisnki sloj (Node.js)
+* *Server* - backend layer (Node.js)
-* *Reactive model* - sloj koji omotava logiku pribavljanja podataka
+* *Reactive model* - a layer that wraps the data acquisition logic
-* *Redux state* - sloj za održavanje stanja aplikacije (state-managment) oslanja se na `react-redux`
+* *Redux state* - the state-management layer relies on `react-redux'
-* *View* - sloj pogleda, interakcija sa korisnikom
+* *View* - view layer, interaction with the user

 ### Backend: Publish and subscribe

-**Publish and subscribe** metoda se koristi za razmenu poruka gde pošaljioci (publishers) ne navode konkretna odredišta poruka, odnosno primaoce (subscribers), već **kategorizuju poruke u klase** bez znanja da li uopšte ima primaoca.
-Slično tome, primaoci se registruju na konkretne klase i primaju poruke tih klasa kad god su poslate.
+The **Publish and subscribe** method is used for exchanging messages where the senders (publishers) do not specify the specific destinations of the messages, that is, the recipients (subscribers), but rather **categorize the messages into classes** without knowing whether there is a recipient at all.
+Similarly, receivers register to specific classes and receive messages of those classes whenever they are sent.

 ### Model redux-store